If I Missed My Period Does That Mean I Didn’t Ovulate?

 Ovulation Might Not Have Occurred

 The most common reason for a missed period is that no ovulation occurred.
 If you have missed a period, but know that you are not pregnant, then it is safe to assume that ovulation did not occur.
 This is referred to as anovulation or an anovulatory cycle.
 A word of caution here: anovulatory bleeding can happen in an anovulatory cycle.
 This bleeding or spotting is not a normal menstrual period and can be very difficult to distinguish.

 The reasons for anovulation are the same as for amenorrhea:

 - Stress and anxiety can wreak havoc on normal ovulation and menstruation.

 - Extreme exercise and weight loss can interfere with ovulation by preventing the output of hormones called gonadotropins from your hypothalamus in your brain.

 - Drugs and medications, such as steroidal oral contraceptives, can also negatively influence ovulation.

-* Other causes: These might include estrogen and progesterone imbalances, a malfunctioning corpulsteum, congenital adrenal hyperplasia, premature ovarian failure, and hyperprolactinemia.
+- Hormonal balances such as estrogen and progesterone imbalances, a malfunctioning corpulsteum, congenital adrenal hyperplasia, premature ovarian failure, and hyperprolactinemia are all possible causes.